aleen42/PersonalWiki/Programming/JavaScript/shim_and_polyfills/shim_and_polyfills.md

 #### Case 4: History and Navigation

-DHTML has provided some features like paging based on AJAX or single page, which has not used History and Navigatio.
+DHTML has provided some features like paging based on AJAX or single page, which has not used History and Navigation in .
 Using this features, there is

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../../pic/tail.gif"></a>